mkidv/copy-pasta/README.md

-# 🍝 CopyPasta – serve your code al dente
+# 🍅 SauceCode – Sauce your code with context

-CopyPasta lets you bundle multiple files or whole folders into a clean, AI-friendly paste.
+SauceCode lets you bundle multiple files or whole folders into a clean, AI-friendly paste.
 It adds file banners, optional comment stripping, secret masking, and token-aware chunking — so your project context is always ready to feed your favorite AI or share in reviews.

 ## ✨ Features